datacarpentry/shell-genomics/lesson_shell_fasta.md

 ```

-To be more elegant we can get rid of the "gene\_biotype:" word in several ways.
+To be more elegant we can get rid of the "gene\_biotype:" word.
 We can use the substitute command (s) of the [sed](http://www.gnu.org/software/sed/manual/sed.html) editor:

 ```
 zgrep ">" Homo_sapiens.GRCh38.ncrna.fa.gz | cut -d " " -f5  | uniq -c  | sed 's/gene_biotype://'